OpenVisualCloud/Media-Transport-Library/doc/design.md

 RSS mode: Not all NICs support Flow Director.
 For those that don't, we employs Receive Side Scaling (RSS) to enable the efficient distribution of network receive processing across multiple queues.
 This is based on a hash calculated from fields in packet headers, such as source and destination IP addresses, and port numbers.
 Code please refer to [mt_shared_rss.c](../lib/src/datapath/mt_shared_rss.c) for detail.

+#### 4.2.3 Queues resource allocated

+The `mtl_init_params` structure offers two configuration options: `tx_queues_cnt` and `rx_queues_cnt`, which specify the number of transmit and receive queues, respectively, that IMTL should use for an instance.
+The number of queues typically depends on the anticipated number of sessions to be created, with each video session usually requiring one dedicated queue for packet transmission and reception over the network.

+If the requested number of queues exceeds the maximum allowed by the hardware resources, then only the maximum permissible number of queues will be created.

 ### 4.3 ST2110 TX